enjoyneering/MAX31855/README.md

   near the converter because this may produce an errors.
 - It is strongly recommended to add a 10nF/0.01mF ceramic surface-mount capacitor, placed across the T+ and T- pins, to filter noise on the thermocouple lines.
+- Library returns 2000, if thermocouple open/shorted or a communication error has occurred

 Supports: